 Hanson was a National Endowment for the Humanities fellow at the Center for Advanced Studies in the Behavioral Sciences, Stanford, California (1992–93), a visiting professor of classics at Stanford University (1991–92), the annual Wayne and Marcia Buske Distinguished Visiting Fellow in History at Hillsdale College (2004–), the Visiting Shifron Professor of Military History at the US Naval Academy (2002–3),and the William Simon Visiting Professor of Public Policy at Pepperdine University (2010).

 Got it.
-And with some luck, some day, Rachel Jeantel will finish high school.
-Victor just blew the fat part of a National Review post tearing down this towering icon.
+Meanwhile with some luck, some day, Rachel Jeantel will finish high school.
+Victor just blew the fat part of a National Review post exposing the ‘un-heroism’ of this liberal icon.
 I wonder why.